 Sheikha Shamma bint Mohammed Al Maktoum (born 13 November 2001).

-Sheikh Mohammed was married to
+Sheikh Mohammed married

-Princess Haya bint Hussein (marriage 10 April 2004, divorce 7 February 2019), they have two children:
+Princess Haya bint Hussein on 10 April 2004, and they divorced on 7 February 2019.
+They have two children:

 Sheikha Al Jalila bint Mohammed Al Maktoum (born 2 December 2007).[156]